 In front of the Luffield grandstand, is a raised area that offers good views and because of the incline you can see quite well even when it’s crowded.
 This is a good option if you slept through your alarm.

 Silverstone’s track invasions are almost as legendary as Monza’s.
 Who could forget Mansell being mobbed by an ecstatic crowd in 1992?
 Or an excited crowd helping Lewis Hamilton to become the first crowd surfing F1 driver in 2016?

 Just don’t mention anything about a deranged Irish priest and leave your on-track excursions until the end of the race.

-Between Club B and the International Pit Straight grandstands there are a number of entry points and to be anywhere near the champagne it’s advisable to make your way here on the closing laps of the race and be ready to run like Kimi Räikkönen chasing an ice-cream van.
+Between Club B and the International Pit Straight grandstands, there are several entry points.
+To be anywhere near the champagne, make your way here on the closing laps of the race and be ready to run like Kimi Räikkönen chasing an ice-cream van.

 I’m Danny, an incurable Formula 1 fan for over 30 years and founder of The F1 Spectator.
 My aim is to inform and inspire, arming you with helpful tips and advice for your next F1 trip.